srivats0603/Algos_Practice/README.md

 "add_binary.py" - takes two binary numbers as input in form of strings, and returns their sum as output as a string.

+"contains_duplicate.py" - fast algorithm to check if a list of integers contains any duplicates.

 "count_n_say.py" - Generate nth term of Count and Say sequence using iterative method.

 "fibonacci.py" - Generate fibonacci nth term using simple recursion.